 The following is an outline of a program consisting of the Ming versions of the following melodies:7

 Footnotes (Numbers refer to entries in Zhongwen Dacidian)

 Typical definitions of "repertoire" (e.g., "the complete list or supply of works available for performance") suggest that the "modern guqin repertoire" could include far more than all of the 200 or so melodies in my own repertoire.
 The 650+ melodies in old handbooks could likewise be described as the "potential traditional repertoire", "potential" because most of these survive only as guqin tablature, which does not indicate rhythm; for all the melodies in my own repertoire there are transcriptions into staff notation, thus making them available for performance by any qin player of appropriate skill.
 This shows the difficulty of trying to define the meaning of "modern repertoire".

 A subset of "repertoire" is "syllabus".
 The three volume 古琴曲集 Guqin Quji (Renmin Yinyue Chubanshe, 2009) is one such syllabus.
 One can find online English advertisements referring to it as, "Collection of Guqin Music Score [Three Volumes] [Chinese Edition]", but the book has no English text.
 It is also not clear why this set was given the same Chinese title as the previous two volume Guqin Quji (1962 and 1983), from which it took or adapted a number of melodies.
 The earlier Guqin Quji seems to consist of transcriptions from recordings made before the Cultural Revolution.

-The Table of Contents for this Guqin Quji (Chinese only, available here as a 2.2 MB pdf file) shows that the 90 melodies include the following types:
+The Table of Contents for this Guqin Quji (available here as a 2.2 MB pdf file, Chinese only) shows that the 90 melodies include the following types: